JuliaDynamics/TimeseriesSurrogates.jl/docs/src/methods/pps.md

 x = @.
 4 + 7cos(t) + 2cos(2t + 5π/4)
 x .+= randn(length(x))*0.2

-# Optimal d, τ values deduced using DynamicalSystems.jl
+# Optimal d, τ values deduced using DelayEmbeddings.jl
 d, τ = 3, 31

 # For ρ you can use `noiseradius`